Retouching is a technical term that refers to the process of editing an image, usually by computer. This can include

 This photo started out dark and reddish overall, with the flash creating a purple highlight towards the middle.

-Some tweaking to brighness and color balance gave this photo a more natural look.
+Some tweaking to brightness and color balance gave this photo a more natural look.

 Simple Retouching Tutorial